hectorastrom/ARAUS-Soundscapes-Affective-Analysis/README.md

 ```

 ## Usage
-The code is entirely documented and **modular**, so that groups, affective state filters, and psychoacoustic parameters can be easily adjusted in cell 3 dictionaries.
+The code is entirely documented and **modular**, so that groups, affective state filters, and psychoacoustic parameters can be easily adjusted in the `remarkable_groups` & `comparison_groups` lists, their filter lists specified when initializing the Group objects, and the `comparison_columns` dictionary respectively.

 #### Getting Started
 1. Clone the repository from the [GitHub page](https://github.com/hectorastrom/ARAUS-T-Testing) using git